 ELMC2 provides two days of programming (live and streamed for up to 30 days after the live event), up to 20 hours of P.A.C.E. credit networking and social events, and access to an attendees-only online community, and follow up programming expected to take place 6-12 weeks after the conclusion of the virtual conference as well as special meet-ups at the Joint Annual Meeting in June.

 A short-term mentoring program for participants will be available.
 For those who choose not to attend, but have interested in some of the sessions, approximately 45 days after the conclusion of the conference, recorded versions of each session will be offered individually On Demand.

-Mark your calendars for Friday January 14 – Saturday January 15, 2022 when ELMC2 kicks off for a second year.
+Mark your calendars for Friday, January 19 – Saturday, January 20, 2024 when ELMC2 kicks off for a fourth year.

 ASCLS invites industry to support this event through sponsorship and engagement in the program.
 Traditional approaches where salespeople sit in a segregated (albeit virtual) exhibit hall waiting for customers to wander by will not work.
 Successful companies and organizations will engage meeting attendees where they are, which includes educational programming, networking opportunities, and social events.
 The partner listing in the digital meeting hub should be used to give attendees access to key information directly and provide a means for further engagement, either through a virtual meeting room hosted by industry partners or a custom microsite that can be used to track engagement and facilitate remarketing.

 Engagement packages are designed to be right-sized and all-inclusive for any industry partner’s needs.
 However, we anticipate that some individual companies will have unique needs that require custom solutions.
 ASCLS is pleased to work with partners to develop customized solutions that meet the partner’s business goals for their investment and participation.

 Please join the industry partner interest list to receive more information regarding engagement opportunities when they become available.